 I hope you found this Pangkor Laut Resort review helpful and you have a great stay here as well.

 Looking for other accommodation options in Pangkor?
 Read our full guide to the best hotels in Pangkor here.
 You can also find our full Pangkor Island guide here and our guide to things to do at nearby Pangkor Island here.
+You can find our podcast episode on Pangkor Island here.

 Planning a trip to Malaysia?
 Have any questions?
 Join our Malaysia Travel Planning Facebook group here now!
 It’s the perfect place to ask any questions and to be inspired!